The Stepford Wives (1975 film): Critical response

-The Stepford Wives has a rating of 55% on Rotten Tomatoes, based on 93 reviews.
+The Stepford Wives has a rating of 55% on Rotten Tomatoes, based on 96 reviews.
 The site's consensus states: "The Stepford Wivess inherent satire is ill-served by Bryan Forbes' stately direction, but William Goldman's script excels as a damning critique of a misogynistic society."
+Metacritic, which uses a weighted average, assigned the a score of 54 out of 100, based on 9 critics, indicating "mixed or average" reviews.
 Some critics deride its leisurely pace.
 Most applaud the "quiet, domestic" thrills the film delivers in the final third and earlier sections as "clever, witty, and delightfully offbeat".
 As for the satire in the film, Roger Ebert wrote that the actresses "have absorbed enough TV, or have such an instinctive feeling for those phony, perfect women in the ads, that they manage all by themselves to bring a certain comic edge to their cooking, their cleaning, their gossiping and their living deaths."

 Jerry Oster of the New York Daily News awarded the film a middling two out of four stars, describing the screenplay as a "tedious" and "padded" adaptation of the source material.

 Variety summarized the film as "a quietly freaky suspense-horror story" and praised Ross's performance as "excellent and assured."
 John Seymour of the Santa Maria Times also gave the film a favorable review, deeming it an "epic nightmare" boasting "gripping drama."

 Devan Coggan of Entertainment Weekly wrote that the finale was "deeply divisive" and the actress for Joanna stated retrospectively that if she was to revise the ending she would have Joanna "fight harder".